Inera-Software/Beta-V1/README.md

 ## Getting Started

-To run this application on your local machine, follow these steps.
+To run this application on your local machine, follow these steps, which must be followed

 ### Prerequisites